-Due Date: Class 8 Weight: 20%
+Due Date: Class 7 Weight: 20%

 Students are required to watch one of the movies listed on the textbook located on page 97.
-Students are then required to present their findings through a reflection paper.
+Students are then required to present their findings through a critical response paper.
+Students are welcome to explore other movies but must be approved by facilitator.